QualiSystems/cloudshell-help/docs/admin/setting-up-cloudshell/source-control-using-local-tests-in-automation-suites/enabling-automation-suites-to-use-local-tests.md

         <tr>
             <td>`LocalEnvironmentGetBatchFileOutPutPath`</td>
             <td>
             Set the path to the file that will contain the log files and outputs of the **Update local tests** process.
-CloudShell will overwritethe log file every time the admin initiates the process.
+CloudShell will overwrite the log file every time the admin initiates the process.

 For example: